EastmanJian/blog/_posts/2017-05-07-using-markdown-for-web-writing.markdown

 > Markdown is intended to be as easy-to-read and easy-to-write in plain text as is feasible.
 > It is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using a plain text format, then convert it to structurally valid XHTML (or HTML).

 Jekyll supports markdown format.
-Here are some frequently used formatting syntax✒.
+Here are some frequently used formatting syntax📑.